 Wild Wild Country is a six-part documentary series directed by brothers Chapman and Maclain Way that premiered on Netflix last month.
 It chronicles the heady rise and diabolical fall of the guru/cult leader Bhagwan Shree Rajneesh (later called Osho), his magnetic right hand woman Ma Anand Sheela, and their devoted band of red and maroon clad followers, the Sannyasins.
 In the early 1980s they established the impressive Rajneeshpuram commune in the unlikely, all-American locale of Antelope, Oregon.
 In short, madness ensued, complete with love triangles, the largest bioterror attack in US history, and an FBI chase to rival OJ Simpson’s.
 In Wild Wild Country the Way brothers piece together Rajneeshpuram’s spectacular unraveling through a combination of dreamlike archival footage and interviews with surviving head honchos, eager devotees (some since reformed), FBI officers, and townspeople.

-Kajal Editor Nadya Agrawal and staff writers Aziz Adib and Tara Kenny sat down to unpack the politics of the Rajneeshis and praise Sheela’s flawless aesthetic.
+Kajal Editor Nadya Agrawal and staff writers Aziz Adib and Tara Kenny sat down to unpack the politics of the Rajneeshees and praise Sheela’s flawless aesthetic.

 Nadya: First of all how many knew what the doc would be about before watching?

-Aziz: So I think I randomly read a bit about this years ago, and all I remembered was the water poisoning thing.
+Aziz: So I think I randomly read a bit about this years ago and all I remembered was the water poisoning thing.
 Other than that, I came in with nothing else, no prior knowledge.
-I can’t bleive this isn’t being taught in high schools honestly.
+I can’t believe this isn’t being taught in high schools honestly.